Stampie/extra/README.md

 ## Usage

-the StampieExtra mailer wraps your Stampie mailer to provides extension points in the sendign process.
+The StampieExtra mailer wraps your Stampie mailer to provides extension points in the sendign process.

 ``` php